lipun12ka4/PokeCordBot/README.md

 3. To get your Token go [here](https://discordhelp.net/discord-token)
 4. To get your channel ID follow this guide [here](https://support.discordapp.com/hc/en-us/articles/206346498-Where-can-I-find-my-User-Server-Message-ID-)

+##WARNING!!!
+current version bug! when it generates the properties file make sure to edit it and change the character to something like , or p will be fixed soon

 ###### It's recommended to use an alt account when using this bot as it is against the discord [TOS](https://support.discordapp.com/hc/en-us/articles/115002192352-Automated-user-accounts-self-bots-)

 ### Download